PenguLoader/pengu-mac/README.md

 - No remote DevTools
 - You can't paste your code into the DevTools' console.
 - No loader UI, you need to install it after Riot Client login and before launching LoL.

+## How it works?

+On macOS, there is nothing likes IFEO on Windows, but **dylib inserting** and **dylib proxying** work as well as injection method.
+Unfortunately, they should not work because Riot will validate files every you launch game.

+The method is used in this repo, is replacing `libvk_swiftshader.dylib` (a dependency of libcef, via `make install`) after you sign in Riot Client.
+In the future, the loader UI should observe RiotClient websocket to replace this dylib automatically.

+// todo

 ## Developing